Bloc/Webflow-BlocJams-Screencasts/06-browse-controls.md

 We used some new settings for our interactions, so let's recap:

 * selected the "Browse" `navItem`
-* clicked the **Settings** panel and changed the link settings to link to a page and selected "Browse" from the drop down
+* clicked the **Assets** (Settings in video) panel and changed the link settings to link to a page and selected "Browse" from the drop down
 * created a new interaction named `leftNav Opacity`
 * set the initial opacity to 50%
 * added a trigger and selected hover from the pop-up